natcap/invest.users-guide/source/ndr.rst

   Note 2: Load values may be expressed either as the amount of nutrient applied (e.g. fertilizer, livestock waste, atmospheric deposition); or as “extensive” measures of contaminants, which are empirical values representing the contribution of a parcel to the nutrient budget (e.g. nutrient export running off urban areas, crops, etc.) In the latter case, the load should be corrected for the nutrient retention from downstream pixels of the same LULC.
 For example, if the measured (or empirically derived) export value for forest is 3 kg.ha-1.yr-1 and the retention efficiency is 0.8, users should enter 15(kg.ha-1.yr-1) in the n_load column of the biophysical table; the model will calculate the nutrient running off the forest pixel (n_export) as 15*0.8 = 3 kg.ha-1.yr-1.

   * *eff_n* (and/or eff_p): The maximum retention efficiency for each LULC class, varying between zero and 1.
 The nutrient retention capacity for a given vegetation is expressed as a proportion of the amount of nutrient from upstream.
 For example, high values (0.6 to 0.8) may be assigned to all natural vegetation types (such as forests, natural pastures, wetlands, or prairie), indicating that 60-80% of nutrient is retained.
 Like above, suffix _n stands for nitrogen, and _p for phosphorus, and the two compounds can be modeled at the same time or separately.
-  * *ret_len_n* (and/or ret_len_p) (in meter): the distance after which it is assumed that a patch of LULC retains nutrient at its maximum capacity.
+  * *crit_len_n* (and/or crit_len_p) (in meter): the distance after which it is assumed that a patch of LULC retains nutrient at its maximum capacity.
 If nutrients travel a distance smaller than the retention length, the retention efficiency will be less than the maximum value eff_x, following an exponential decay (see Nutrient transport section)
   * *proportion_subsurface_n* (optional): the proportion of dissolved nutrients over the total amount of nutrients, expressed as ratio between 0 and 1.
 By default, this value should be set to 0, indicating that all nutrients are delivered via surface flow.

   Example: